BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-1-personas.md

 ## Examples

 Below you can find some persona examples created for Data Discoverability project.
 They show different types of geospatial data users and different ways they discover and use data.
-They helped us to present the research findings in more digestible form and to keep user needs and frustrations at the forefront  when creating recommendations for geospatial portal design.
+These personas helped us to present the research findings in a more digestible form and to keep user needs and frustrations at the forefront when creating recommendations for geospatial portal designers and developers.

 <figure class="third">
     <a href="../../assets/images/2021-08-11-personas/persona-solution-innovator.png"><img src="../../assets/images/2021-08-11-personas/persona-solution-innovator.png"></a>